Waskoff/case/README.md

-# case
+#Case
-Colored Figures painting
+Colored Figures painting, using their defs